ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

 Getting Access to EECS Compute Servers <a name="servers"></a>
 ===================

 > Note: For students with BWRC accounts, consider doing your work on the BWRC compute servers *(You'll have access to all of the same tools!)* to lighten the load on instructional machines.
+You know which servers you can log in to. ;)

-Students who need instructional accounts for the semester (and beyond) can acquire them by following the instrucions on **[this page](https://inst.eecs.berkeley.edu/connecting.html)**.
+Students who need instructional accounts for the semester (and beyond) can acquire them by following the instructions on **[this page](https://inst.eecs.berkeley.edu/connecting.html)**.

 To use the required software for this class, use your instructional account username/password to log in to one of the following Linux machines: